 Habitat for Humanity in Australia

-Habitat for Humanity’s Australian programs are delivered through State Partners in New South Wales, Victoria, South Australia, Queensland and Western Australia.
+Habitat for Humanity’s Australian programs are delivered through State Partners in New South Wales, Victoria, South Australia and Queensland.
 Habitat works with low-income families to achieve the dream of building and owning their own safe, secure home.
 In Australia, Habitat also assists disadvantaged families through its repair and maintenance program, Brush with Kindness.
 Internationally, Habitat Australia works in partnership with communities across the Asia-Pacific region to address housing poverty and to support integrated community development.
-Habitat Australia and its partners are currently working in Bangladesh, Cambodia, Fiji, Indonesia, Myanmar, Nepal, the Philippines, Vanuatu and Vietnam.
+Habitat Australia and its partners are currently working in Bangladesh, Cambodia, Fiji, Indonesia, Myanmar, Nepal, the Philippines and Vietnam.

 The housing need in Australia